Last updated on October 18, 2022

 Regeneration | Illustration by Jeremy Jarvis

-However, it’s been a long time since a card with this ability was released and this mechanic has been somewhat replaced with the indestructible static ability to act as an almost substitute, for some very valid reasons.
+Regeneration is a complicated ability.
+In fact, has been a long time since a new card with regenerate was released, leading the mechanic to be effectively replaced with the indestructible ability for some very valid reasons.

 Lethal Sting | Illustration by Randy Vargas